danchoi/kindlefodder/README.md

 Fork this project and git clone your fork. `cd` into the cloned git directory.

-First run `bundle install` to make sure you have the required dependencies (nokogiri and kindlerb) in the gem path.
+Run `bundle install` to make sure you have the required dependencies (nokogiri and kindlerb) in the gem path.

 Create a recipe file in the `recipes/` directory.